Evolution of Ubuntu Over the Years - A Brief History

 Ubuntu has touched the lives of many among us in different ways.
 I can't speak for everyone here and hence I will share a few of my experiences with Ubuntu.
-For me, Ubuntu was the gateway to Linux and the whole open source way of thinking.
+For me, Ubuntu was the gateway to Linux and to the whole open source way of thinking.
 Ubuntu taught me that computers are not all about Windows OS and that there are far better alternatives than the "default" Windows desktop which you have been made to see and learn from a younger age.
-Lets go back in time and see how Ubuntu evolved over the years to become what it is now - a totally awesome, user friendly and fast changing Linux based distro for all.
+Lets go back in time and see how Ubuntu evolved over the years to become what it is now - a totally awesome, user-friendly and fast changing Linux based distro for 'human beings'.

 A Brief History of Ubuntu